-- submit completed paperwork to declare a major in accounting no later than week six of spring semester in the year under which they first participate; - complete an application for the Accounting Extended Learning Program no later than week six of spring semester in the year under which they first participate; - pay the participation fee within published deadlines; - meet with their accounting advisor every term prior to registration; - register within all published deadlines and continuously pursue coursework for an accounting major in order to maintain progress toward a degree; - plan to attend a minimum eight (8) semesters at Augustana (excluding J-term and summer school).
+• submit completed paperwork to declare a major in accounting no later than week six of spring semester in the year under which they first participate; - complete an application for the Accounting Extended Learning Program; - pay the participation fee within published deadlines; - meet with their accounting advisor every term prior to registration; • register within all published deadlines and continuously pursue coursework for an accounting major in order to maintain progress toward a degree; • plan to attend a minimum eight (8) semesters at Augustana (excluding J-term and summer school).
 Students who graduate in less than eight (8) semesters will be charged the differential between the normal overload fee and the fee charged under the Accounting Extended Learning Program.
 Additional policy information: